The Complete Uk lawn glossary

 Drought Stress

-The condition that occurs when grass doesn't receive enough water to maintain normal function.
-Symptoms include wilting, colour change (bluish grey, then brown), and footprinting (footprints staying visible after you walk across).
+When grass doesn't receive enough water to maintain normal function.
+Symptoms include wilting, colour change, and footprinting.

 Robbie's Take